ch007m/my-stonesoup/pipeline/README.md

 ## Buildpacks build

-Scen    rio to be executed to test the Tekton Buildpack build
+Scenario to be executed to test the Tekton Buildpack build

 ```bash
 BRANCH_NAME=pac-buildpack-test